matrix-org/matrix-spec-proposals/proposals/2191-maths.md

 display the fallback.
 Thus, it is up to the receiving client to decide what commands it will support, rather than dictating what commands must be supported.
 This comes at a cost of possible inconsistency between clients, but is somewhat mitigated by the use of a fallback.
-Clients should, however, aim to support, at minimum, the basic LaTeX2e maths commands and the TeX maths commands, with the exception of commands that could be security risks (see below).
+Clients should, however, aim to support, at minimum, the basic LaTeX2e maths commands and the TeX maths commands, with the possible exception of commands that could be security risks (see below).

 To improve compatibility, the sender's client may warn the sender if they are using a command that comes from another package, such as AMS-LaTeX.